emaicus/Rangers-and-Ruffians/docs/parts/player_handbook_start.md

 ### Saving Throws
 Saving throws are special checks that are made when something bad is happening to an entity (a player, npc, or enemey) in RnR.
-The most important of these is the __Spell Saving Throw.__ A spell saving throw occurs when someone tries to cast a spell on someone else.
-For example, if a character is a wizard, and tries to turn a villager into a frog, the villager must make a spell saving throw.
+The most important of these is the __Spell Power Saving Throw.__ A spell power saving throw occurs when someone tries to cast a spell on someone else.
+For example, if a character is a wizard, and tries to turn a villager into a frog, the villager must make a spell power saving throw.
 See the [Spell Power](#spell-power) section for details about this saving throw.